 There was an open house for more than 125 Orange County high school and community college students and teachers, allowing them to visit laboratories in Gross Hall and learn how stem cell research can help change the future of medicine.
 There also were tours of the center for faculty, staff and students.

-Capping the festivities was a daylong Stem Cell Research Symposium — held at Gross Hall — in which UCI faculty from biology, medicine and engineering presented basic and translational stem cell research findings on a number of disease-related topics.
+Capping the festivities was a daylong Stem Cell Research Symposium — held at Gross Hall — in which UC Irvine faculty from biology, medicine and engineering presented basic and translational stem cell research findings on a number of disease-related topics.

 “These events are opportunities to share our excitement with advances in stem cell research,” says Peter Donovan, professor of biological chemistry and director of the Sue & Bill Gross Stem Cell Research Center.
 “Our objective is to inform visitors about what’s going on and how they can participate to help transform medicine.”